mysql/mysql-sys/README.md

 ##### Parameters

 * in_connection_id (BIGINT UNSIGNED): The id of the connection to return the thread id for.
+If NULL, the current connection thread id is returned.

 ##### Returns